 - Muscle spams

-The peak of withdrawal occurs two to three days after the last dose of heroin, with the symptoms beginning to subside after about a week (Fareed et al., 2011).
+The peak of withdrawal occurs two to three days after the last dose of heroin, with the symptoms beginning to subside after about a week2.

-The timeframe or severity of heroin withdrawal can actually be proxy measured, by measuring the size of the addict’s pupils (Substance Abuse and Mental Health Services Administration, 2016).
+The timeframe or severity of heroin withdrawal can actually be proxy measured by measuring the size of the addict’s pupils6.
 If the user’s pupils are large (or dilated), that is an indication that they are experiencing acute heroin withdrawal.
-However, as time passes and withdrawal symptoms fade, the pupil’s will get smaller and eventually return to normal.
-This measurement is observed in the Clinical Opiate Withdrawal Scale as one of the items to score a user in terms of withdrawal severity (Substance Abuse and Mental Health Services Administration, 2016).
+However, as time passes and withdrawal symptoms fade, the pupils will get smaller and eventually return to normal.
+This measurement is observed in the Clinical Opiate Withdrawal Scale as one of the items to score a user in terms of withdrawal severity6.

 Withdrawal from heroin isn’t considered life-threatening in and of itself.
-Heroin addicts are most likely to die overdosing from heroin, rather than from quitting heroin and experiencing withdrawal (Darke & Hall, 2003).
+Heroin addicts are most likely to die overdosing from heroin, rather than from quitting heroin and experiencing withdrawal1.
 However, withdrawal symptoms may still be medically significant and/or lead to complications.
-Heroin withdrawal is not something that should be taken lightly, or attempted alone.
-It is highly recommended that an addict get the support of professional medical and/or mental health professionals who can help manage the side-effects from withdrawal in a safe environment (Kleber, 2007).
+Heroin withdrawal is not something that should be taken lightly or attempted alone.
+It is highly recommended that an addict get the support of professional medical and/or mental health professionals who can help manage the side-effects from withdrawal in a safe environment3.

 The potential for crippling withdrawal symptoms within hours is why heroin proves to be such a dangerous drug.
 This quick onset of withdrawal compels the addict to consume more and more, perpetually, in order to avoid this excruciating state.
 The very drug causing the pain becomes the only recourse to alleviate it.
-One of the most frightening aspects of heroin is the reality that a user can become sucked into this cycle of addiction after only one use (Fareed et al., 2011).
+One of the most frightening aspects of heroin is the reality that a user can become sucked into this cycle of addiction after only one use2.

-The dated perception of the heroin addict as a junkie in an ally is no longer applicable.
-The drug knows no economic, racial or gender boundaries.
-This increase in abuse is in large part due to the fact that it is now more easily available throughout cities as well as suburbs, in forms that are easier to consume by smoking or snorting.
-However, while inhaling something through the mouth or nose may make the drug appear less dangerous than injecting it, heroin is just as addictive regardless of how the high is achieved (National Institute on Drug Abuse, 2018).
+The dated perception of the heroin addict as a junkie in an alley is no longer applicable.
+The drug knows no economic, racial, or gender boundaries.
+This increase in abuse is in large part because it is now more easily available throughout cities as well as suburbs.
+It is also available in forms that are easier to consume by smoking or snorting.
+However, while inhaling something through the mouth or nose may make the drug appear less dangerous than injecting it, heroin is just as addictive regardless of how the high is achieved5.